Research and monitoring activities require a “special use” permit. Employees of the U.S. Fish and Wildlife Service do not need this permit.

 (10) Use is compatible or not compatible.
 Identify whether the use is compatible or not compatible.
 This is where the refuge manager indicates whether or not the use would, or would not, materially interfere with or detract from the fulfillment of the National Wildlife Refuge System mission or the purposes of the refuge.

-(a) Describe any stipulations (terms or conditions) necessary to ensure compatibility.
+(11) Stipulations necessary to ensure compatibility.
 If a use is not compatible as initially proposed, it may be modified with stipulations that avoid or minimize potential adverse impacts, making the use compatible.
 It is not the responsibility of the refuge manager to develop a sufficient set of stipulations so as to make an otherwise not compatible proposed use, compatible.
 If the use cannot be modified with stipulations sufficient to ensure compatibility, the use cannot be allowed.

 (12) Justification.
 After completing the steps described above, the refuge manager will provide a written justification for the determination.
 The justification must provide a logical explanation describing how the proposed use would, or would not, materially interfere with or detract from the fulfillment of the National Wildlife Refuge System mission or the purposes of the refuge.